Shih Tzu: A Guide to Chewing Bully Sticks

 Shih Tzu

-Shih Tzus have those adorable silky coats and that compact, sturdy build—but these little guys pack a surprisingly powerful bite that needs the right chewing solution.
-Shih Tzus belong to the brachycephalic family—that's a fancy way of saying they have those flat faces and shortened skulls.
+Shih Tzus have crazy adorable silky coats and a compact, sturdy build—but these little guys have a very powerful bite that needs a good chewing solution.
+Shih Tzus belong to the brachycephalic family of dogs—that's fancy for saying they have a flat face and short skulls.

 Strong Jaws but Crowded Teeth

-Their distinctive look gives them a real mechanical advantage when it comes to bite force.
-Their shortened jaw works like a lever, allowing the same muscle force to generate higher bite pressures than you'd expect from their size.
-Their compact jaw creates favorable mechanics with powerful temporalis muscles.
+Their look gives them a mechanical advantage when it comes to biting force.
+Their shortened jaw works like a lever, so their muscle force generates a higher bite pressures than you'd expect.
+Also, their compact jaw has favorable mechanics coupled with powerful temporalis muscles.

-Shih Tzus' shortened jaw causes tooth crowding and misalignment.
-They have their adult teeth packed into a much smaller space.
-And then they have the underbite, where the lower jaw extends beyond the upper jaw.
+Shih Tzus' shortened jaw also causes tooth crowding and misalignment.
+They have all their adult teeth packed into the smaller space.
+And then they have that underbite, which is where the lower jaw extends too far (for other dogs).

 In short—Which EverChew Holder?

-Shih Tzus will do best with one of the green holders since we selected it to be very tough but elastic—that helps it hold up to hard chew bites, but still have some give so that it's less likely to break an angled tooth.
+Shih Tzus do best with one of the green holders since we made it to be tough but elastic—that helps it hold up to hard chew biting, but still have some give so that it's probably won't break an angled tooth.
 And that holds true even if you spell your dog's breed Shitzu because you're typing faster than autocorrect.

 Understanding Bully Stick Advantages and why a Holder is Required